The-Marcy-Lab-School/8-0-1-express-middleware/README.md

 ## Serving Static Assets

-One of the most important functions of a server is to provide a client with a frontend.
-Whenever you visit a website, that's what happens — go to https://google.com and the Google server sends back HTML, CSS, and JavaScript.
+One of the most important roles of a full stack web server is to provide a client with a frontend.
+Whenever you visit a website, that's what happens — go to https://google.com and the Google server sends back HTML, CSS, and JavaScript to render the user interface.

 That's what static web servers like GitHub Pages do — they store **static assets** (HTML, CSS, and JS files) and then provide a URL where users can access them.

-With Express, it is really easy to build your own static web server using the `express.static(filepath)` middleware function:
+With Express, it is really quick to build your own static web server using the `express.static(filepath)` middleware function.
+You only need 4 lines!

+Suppose we had a React project in a directory called `frontend` and it has its static assets built into a directory called `dist`:

 ```js
 // Import the path module to construct the absolute path to the static assets folder